manpagez: man pages & more

 and what instead is interesting is the ability to specify a progress

 callback.
-The function pointer you pass to libcurl will then be called
+The function pointer you pass to libcurl is then called on

 Set the progress callback by using CURLOPT_PROGRESSFUNCTION(3).
-And
+Pass a

 int progress_callback(void *clientp,